MAIF/otoroshi/manual/src/main/paradox/how-to-s/wasm-usage.md

 This request will apply the following process:

-* name the route *demo-otoroshi*
+* names the route *demo-otoroshi*
-* create a frontend exposed on the *demo-otoroshi.oto.tools* domain
+* creates a frontend exposed on the *demo-otoroshi.oto.tools* domain
-* balance requests on one target, the service reachable on *mirror.otoroshi.io*
+* balances requests on one target, the service reachable on *mirror.otoroshi.io*
-* add the *WasmAccessValidator* plugin to validate access based on the foo header to our route
+* adds the *WasmAccessValidator* plugin to validate access based on the foo header to our route

-You can check that the route is created by navigating to the [dashboard](http://otoroshi.oto.tools:8080/bo/dashboard/routes/demo-otoroshi-2?tab=flow)
+You can validation the route creation by navigating to the [dashboard](http://otoroshi.oto.tools:8080/bo/dashboard/routes/demo-otoroshi-2?tab=flow)

 ## Test your validator